Can You Daisy Chain Routers

 Instead of having multiple switches with a few available ports available, I would have the same switch with more than one port that I currently need as this allows future expansion without additional hardware.

 This would mean that the switch connection does not occupy daisy chain switches and only one Ethernet port on the router.

-Connecting or chaining two routers together is a great way to increase signal strength, as long as you know how to adjust IP addresses and change the DHCP of a new router.
+Can You Daisy Chain Routers, Connecting or chaining two routers together is a great way to increase signal strength, as long as you know how to adjust IP addresses and change the DHCP of a new router.